 If you don't get your ballot emailed to you in a few days after sending in your form (check your spam folder!), please email or call your Local Election Official to verify they received it and will be sending a ballot to you.
 The applicable contact information is in the printed instructions from VoteFromAbroad.org included with your completed form.
-You can also look up the contact information for your Local Election Official here: www.votefromabroad.org/states
+You can also look up the contact information for your Local Election Official here: www.votefromAbroad.org/states (scroll down to "Find Your Election Office").

-7. WHY SHOULD I SEND IN AN FPCA FORM TO INDICATE I AM AN OVERSEAS VOTER?
+6. WHY SHOULD I SEND IN AN FPCA FORM TO INDICATE I AM AN OVERSEAS VOTER?
 CAN'T I USE A REGULAR IN-STATE ABSENTEE BALLOT REQUEST FORM?